The Death of Louis XIV

 The Death of Louis XIV (La Mort de Louis XIV) is a 2016 historical drama film directed by Albert Serra and starring Jean-Pierre Léaud.
 Set in 1715, it depicts the final days of Louis XIV of France.
 The film had its world premiere at the 2016 Cannes Film Festival on 19 May 2016.
-It was released in France on 2 November 2016.
+It was released in France on 2 November 2016 and received positive reviews from critics.

 Plot

-Louis XIV lies in his bed.
-Because of the gangrene, his foot becomes blackened.
+After returning from the hunt on August 9, 1715, Louis XIV lies in his bed.
+Due to his deteriorating cardiovascular health, an embolism in his leg becomes gangrenous.
+From that point on, he becomes increasingly frail and unable to perform his royal duties.

+Although he temporarily rallies, he relapses rapidly and acquires a fever due to the infection.
+Word of the King's worsening medical condition spreads through the Court at Versailles, from which his chief physician forbids further travel.